 In Table 3, we provide the results of the GARCH(1,1) model for all cryptocurrencies in this study.
-To examine the effect of structural breaks on the volatility dynamics of cryptocurrencies, we incorporate the identified structural breaks in the unconditional variance of the model as described in equation 8.
-The overall results in Table 3 show that when we incorporate the structural breaks in the model, the volatility persistence and the half-life of the shocks decrease compared to when structural breaks are ignored.
+To examine the effect of structural breaks on the volatility dynamics of cryptocurrencies, we incorporate the identified structural breaks into the unconditional variance of the model as described in equation 8.
+The overall results in Table 3 show that when we incorporate the structural breaks in the model, the volatility persistence and the half-life of the shocks are lower than when structural breaks are ignored.
 For example, in panel 3.A. for Bitcoin, we find that when the structural breaks are ignored, the volatility persistence (α+β) is 0.969, and the half-life of the shock is 22.52 days.
-However, as structural breaks are accounted for in the model, the volatility persistence and half-life of the shock substantially decline to 0.803 and 3.15 days, respectively.
-We also find that the log-likelihood statistic increases as the structural breaks are incorporated, which shows that the better model is the one that incorporates the breakpoints.
-Moreover, the reduction in skewness, kurtosis, and Jarque-Bera statistics also indicate that the model that accounts for the breakpoints is a better fit.
-We find these results for almost all the cryptocurrencies in this study as displayed in panels 3.B. to 3.F. of Table 3.
+However, if structural breaks are accounted for in the model, the volatility persistence and half-life of the shock decline substantially, to 0.803 and 3.15 days, respectively.
+We also find that the log-likelihood statistic increases if the structural breaks are incorporated, which shows that incorporating the breakpoints improves the model.
+Moreover, the reduction in skewness, kurtosis, and Jarque-Bera statistics also indicate that the model that accounts for breakpoints is a better fit.
+We find similar results for almost all the cryptocurrencies in this study, as displayed in panels 3.B. to 3.F. of Table 3.
 The results of this analysis are consistent with the results of similar studies for cryptocurrencies (Abakah et al., 2020), stock market indices (Hood and Malik, 2018; Baig et al., 2022), oil prices (Ewing and Malik, 2017), and exchange rates (Anjum and Malik, 2020).

 5.2.
 Asymmetric GARCH models and asymmetric volatility dynamics in cryptocurrencies

-After establishing that incorporating structural breaks in GARCH(1,1) model changes the volatility dynamics (i.e., decreases volatility persistence and half-life of the shocks) for all cryptocurrencies in this study, we turn our attention to examining the asymmetric volatility dynamics for cryptocurrencies with asymmetric GARCH models and structural breaks.
+After establishing that incorporating structural breaks in GARCH(1,1) model changes the volatility dynamics (i.e., decreases volatility persistence and the half-life of shocks) for all cryptocurrencies in this study, we turn our attention to examining the asymmetric volatility dynamics of cryptocurrencies using asymmetric GARCH models that incorporate structural breaks.
 To do so, we utilize GJR-GARCH and EGARCH models.
-As we stressed in section 3, the asymmetric term (γ) is our variable of interest, and a statistically significant value of γ means a cryptocurrency exhibits asymmetric volatility behavior.
+As we stressed in section 3, the asymmetric term (γ) is our variable of interest, and a statistically significant value of γ means that a cryptocurrency exhibits asymmetric volatility behavior.
 We provide the results of this analysis in Tables 4 to 8.
-In general, we find that for GJR-GARCH and EGARCH models, the coefficient of the asymmetric term is statistically significant for all cryptocurrencies in our sample except for Ethereum.
-The result implies that these cryptocurrencies exhibit asymmetric volatility behavior, which indicates that the good and the bad news impact the volatility significantly differently.
-More importantly, when we incorporate the structural breaks in asymmetric GARCH models using the dummy variables discussed in subsection 3.5, we find that the asymmetric term (γ) increases significantly.
+In general, we find that, for GJR-GARCH and EGARCH models, the coefficient of the asymmetric term is statistically significant for all cryptocurrencies in our sample except for Ethereum.
+The result implies that these cryptocurrencies exhibit asymmetric volatility behavior, which indicates that the impact of good and bad news on volatility is significantly different.
+More importantly, when we incorporate structural breaks into asymmetric GARCH models using the dummy variables discussed in subsection 3.5, we find that the asymmetric term (γ) increases significantly.
 For example, the results of the model for Bitcoin without (with) structural breaks are provided in Panel A (B) of Table 4.
-In the GJR-GARCH model, we see that the asymmetric term (γ) when the breakpoints are ignored is 0.0376, but when the breakpoints are correctly accounted for, the coefficient increases to 0.1083, a three-fold increase.
-Similarly, for the EGARCH model, the asymmetric term (γ) increases from 0.0310 to 0.0475 when structural breaks are incorporated, ignoring the negative sign that shows that the bad news impacts the volatility more than the good news.
-Our results suggest that the asymmetric impact of news on the volatility-generating process is larger when structural breaks are correctly incorporated in asymmetric GARCH models.
+In the GJR-GARCH model, we see that the asymmetric term (γ) is 0.0376 when the breakpoints are ignored, but increases to 0.1083 when the breakpoints are correctly accounted for: a three-fold increase.
+Similarly, for the EGARCH model, the asymmetric term (γ) increases from 0.0310 to 0.0475 when structural breaks are incorporated, ignoring the negative sign that shows that bad news impacts volatility more than good news.
+Our results suggest that the asymmetric impact of news on the volatility-generating process is larger when structural breaks are correctly incorporated into asymmetric GARCH models.